Free product installation and energy coaching

 - Apply for the program.
 Once you're approved, an energy coach will contact you to schedule a visit to your home.

 - During the visit, the energy coach will install energy-saving products throughout your home, all for free.
-Some homes may get a new refrigerator, gas furnace, and/or insulation.
+Some homes may get a new refrigerator, gas furnace, air conditioner, and/or insulation.
 Note: If you live in an apartment or condo, you're only eligible to apply for the air conditioner offer.

 - They'll also provide an overview of the products installed and personalized advice and tips to save energy.